3starblaze/todo-website/README.md

 ```
 5. Import or make table todolist

-   * Load mysqldump in _commandline_ (Assuming that you are located in the root of the project)
+   * Load mysqldump in _command line_ (assuming that you are located in the root of the project)
    ```shell
    mysql -u __priviliged-username__ -p todo < mysqldump
    ```